 The average number of wolves harvested by hunters and trappers over the 8-year period 2012-2019 was 242 per year.
 This level of harvest occurred during the third stage of modern management and represents the period with the most liberal wolf regulations to date in Montana.
 This resulted in a stabilized statewide wolf population averaging 1,150 wolves using the improved patch occupancy modeling (iPOM) estimate.
-Despite increased harvest, the 2020 iPOM estimate indicates the population remains stable, with an estimated population at the end of 2020 of 1,177 wolves in 197 packs.
-There were 328 wolves harvested in the 2020 wolf season.
+The 2020 iPOM estimate is not yet available but is expected to be completed by the August commission meeting when the 2021 wolf season will be finalized.
+328 wolves were harvested in the 2020 wolf season.
+FWP populations predictions suggest this increased harvest could reduce the population to approximately 900-950.

 3. How will the success of this proposal be measured?
-This could be annual game or harvest surveys, game damage complaints.
+This could be annual game or harvest surveys, game damage complaints, etc.